 Landau was born on June 20, 1928 in Brooklyn, New York.
-His father was a Hungarian Jewish immigrant who worked as a barber and his mother was Polish-born American.
-At the age of 15 he ran away from home and joined the United States Army Air Force.
+His father was a Hungarian-Jewish immigrant who worked as a barber while his mother was a Polish-born American.
+At the age of 15, he ran away from home and joined the United States Army Air Force.
 He served for four years during World War II.

-After leaving the air force he had no plans to become an actor but instead studied physics at the City College of New York and became a graduate student at Columbia University where he also studied art history and music theory.
-Eventually he quit his studies to pursue acting professionally.
+After leaving the air force, he had no plans to become an actor.
+Instead, he studied physics at the City College of New York and became a graduate student at Columbia University where he also studied art history and music theory.
+Eventually, he quit his studies to pursue acting professionally.